Add To Favorites

 What two huge countries have lived side by side in peace for almost 200 years?
 Make a fun game to learn more about these good neighbors.

-Learn more about peaceful relationships between countries and people.
+Invite students to learn more about peaceful relationships between countries and people.
 Discuss what attitudes and behaviors are necessary to maintain peace with neighbors, classmates, teammates, and siblings.
-Invent a game that shows what you know about the Peace Bridge, Canada, the United States, and good international relations.
+Invent a game that shows what was learned about the Peace Bridge, Canada, the United States, and good international relations.
 Here’s one suggestion for a board game with question cards.
-Use your own ideas to create a fun- and fact-filled game!
+Encourage students to create a fun- and fact-filled game!